johnwargo/word-clock-neomatrix-wifi-desktop/docs/assembly.md

 - [ ] Look at the back of the NeoPixel Matrix board and locate the three connectors (highlighted in orange) to the right of the board name in the following figure.
 In the following three steps, you must use the highlighted connectors (the board has two sets of connectors, and if you use the wrong ones things just won't work correctly).

-The enclosure has an opening to accommodate wires connected to the highlighted connectors, and if you use the wrong ones, the matrix will be unside-down and the clock will never display the correct time.
+The enclosure has an opening to accommodate wires connected to the highlighted connectors.
+If you use the wrong ones, the matrix will be unside-down in the enclosure, and the clock will never display the correct time.
 Get it right the first time, please.

 ![Adafruit NeoPixel NeoMatrix 8x8 Connections](images/neopixel-pins.png)